zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

 ### Objectives

--   Learn how to define Object Store credentials for your autonomous database
+-   Learn how to define Object Storage credentials for your autonomous database
--   Learn how to load data from the Object Store using Data Tools
+-   Learn how to load data from Object Storage using Data Tools
--   Learn now to load data from the Object Store using the DBMS_CLOUD APIs executed from SQL
+-   Learn now to load data from Object Storage using the DBMS_CLOUD APIs executed from SQL

 ### Pre-requisites